natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 l. **Seasonality factor (Z)**

 Z is an empirical constant that captures the local precipitation pattern and hydrogeological characteristics, with typical values ranging from 1 to 20.
-Several studies have determined :math:`\omega(x)` empirically (e.g. Xu et al. 2013, Fig. 3; Liang and Liu 2014; Donohue et al. 2012) and can be used to estimate Z. The relationship between :math:`\omega(x)` and Z is:
+Several studies have determined :math:`\omega` empirically (e.g. Xu et al. 2013, Fig. 3; Liang and Liu 2014; Donohue et al. 2012) and can be used to estimate Z. The relationship between :math:`\omega` and Z is:

 .. math:: Z = \frac{\omega P}{AWC}